WatDuhHekBro/VelsarborEnglish/Importing.md

 WARNING: [map.Map0084.event.12.page.1.command.24] found no equivalent dialogue in its legacy patch!
 WARNING: [map.Map0084.event.15.page.1.command.9] found no equivalent dialogue in its legacy patch!
 WARNING: [map.Map0084.event.15.page.1.command.54] found no equivalent dialogue in its legacy patch!
-WARNING: Some legacy entries weren't used in the conversion process for Map0179!
-{(25, 2, 157): "Bedrohung_von_oben"}
-WARNING: Some legacy entries weren't used in the conversion process for Map0208!
-{(34, 10, 187): "2003MaximumBattle"}
-ERROR: Error on reading TOML patch file for Map0250!
 ```